platformio/platformio-docs/frameworks/mbed_extra.rst

     }

 Secondly, you need to add code specific to your target to the ``src`` folder of your project.
-Usually, it's a good idea to isolate this code in a separate folder and add еру path to this folder to :ref:`projectconf_build_flags` of :ref:`projectconf`:
+Usually, it's a good idea to isolate this code in a separate folder and add the path to this folder to :ref:`projectconf_build_flags` of :ref:`projectconf`:

 .. code-block:: ini